wttat/af2-batch-cdk/README.md

     The name of fasta file which stored in S3's input folder.

-3. que.type:string.options:*{low/mid/high/p4}*,**Required**:
+3. que.type:string.options:*{p3/p4}*,Default:[p3]:

-   The GPU instance to use,which indicated for [p3.2xlarge、p3.8xlarge,p3.16xlarge and p4d.24xlarge].p4 needs manually uncomment。
+   The GPU instance to use,which indicated for [p3 family].p4 needs manually uncomment。
 4. comment.type:string

     The comment for this job。